ZJUNlict/Mechanics/README.md

 ## Introduction

 In 2018 we participated in the RoboCup SSL and won the championship luckily.
-This mechanical design is what we used in the match.
 We divide our robot into 4 parts according to their functions.
 There will be a brief introduction to each part next.
 The overall rendering of our robot is shown in the photo below.

 ![](./image/Version_2018.PNG)